Brainly raises $80M as its platform for crowdsourced homework help balloons to 350M users – TechCrunch

 However, there is clearly scope to expand that to more educational stakeholders to better organise what kind of questions are answered and how.
 Borkowski said that the company has indeed been approached by educators, those building curriculums and others so that answers might tie in better with the kinds of questions that they are most likely to ask of students, although for now the company “wants to keep the focus on students and parents getting stuck.”

-In terms of future products, Brainly is looking at ways of bringing in more tutoring, video and AI into the mix.
+In terms of future products, Brainly is looking at ways of bringing more tutoring, video and AI into the mix.
 The AI aspect is very interesting and will in fact tie in to wider curriculum coverage based on more localised needs.

 For example, if you ask for help with a particular kind of quadratic equation technique, you can then be served lots of same practice questions to help better learn and apply what you’ve just been learning, and you might even then get suggested related topics that will appear alongside that in a wider mathematics examination.
 And, you might be offered the chance to meet with a tutor for further help.